Skip to content

 interval float | list[float]

-float specifying an interval at which to create gridlines, units are decimal degrees. lists will be interpreted a [x_interval, y_interval]. default = None
+Interval at which to create gridlines, Units are decimal degrees.
+Lists will be interpreted as [x_interval, y_interval].
+Default = None.

 None